Mission Statement, Vision, & Core Values of Korea Electric Power Corporation (KEP)

 • Integrity: Upholding the highest ethical standards in all activities.

-• Innovation: Pursuing continuous improvement and embracing new technologies.
+• Innovation: Pursuing continuous improvement and embracing new technologies like smart grids.

 • Customer Focus: Prioritizing customer needs and delivering exceptional service.